bleachbits/irc2html2matrix/README.md

 its reccomended to play around with the values so you dont get ratelimited or rejected by the server.

+for smaller asciis you can crank up max elements. all depends on the type used.

 if you find any errors please push a PR

 god help you.